-Sustainable development is a normative value system, on a par with human rights, democracy and freedom (and it is closely interlinked with all these systems).
-Thus, sustainable development is essentially a strong ethical, or moral, pronouncement as to what should be done.
+development is essentially a strong ethical, or moral, pronouncement as to what should be done.
 We call such a pronouncement a moral imperative.

-We claim that the concept of sustainable development rests on three moral imperatives: satisfying human needs, ensuring social equity and respecting environmental limits.
+We claim that the concept of sustainable development rests on three moral imperatives: satisfying human needs, ensuring social equity, and respecting environmental limits.
 Daly (2007) considers these ethical imperatives categorical, interpreting them as moral values when referring to them as 'fundamental objective values, not subjective individual preferences'.
-The moral imperatives of satisfying human needs and ensuring social equity are thoroughly articulated in Our Common Future (World Commission on Environment and Development, WCED, 1987, p.
-43) and in Transforming Our World (United Nations, UN, 2015).
+The moral imperatives of satisfying human needs and ensuring social equity are thoroughly articulated in Our Common Future (WCED, 1987, p.
+43) and in Transforming Our World (UN, 2015).
 The moral imperative of respecting environmental limits - acknowledged in Our Common Future but not in Transforming Our World - is grounded on two claims.
-First, we agree with Brown Weiss (1992) that, as members of the present generation, we hold the Earth in trust for future generations.
+First, we agree with Edith Brown Weiss (1992) that as members of the present generation, we hold the Earth in trust for future generations.
 Hence, not respecting environmental limits most likely prevents future generations from having resources vital to meeting their needs.
-Second, we agree with Amartya Sen (2009) that, since we are enormously more powerful than other species, we have responsibility towards them.
+Second, we agree with Amartya Sen (2009) that since we are enormously more powerful than other species, we have responsibility towards them.
 This responsibility means that we must respect environmental limits.

 Moreover, we argue that these three moral imperatives set constraints on human behaviour.
-Thus, we agree with John Rawls (1999) that the priority of following moral imperatives (Rawls's moral imperative was justice, to which we will return soon) sets the constraints that individuals need to comply with before deliberating on their own preferences.
+Thus, we agree with John Rawls (1999) that the priority of following moral imperatives (Rawls's moral imperative was justice, as we will return to soon) sets the constraints that individuals need to comply with before deliberating on their own preferences.
 Consequently, sustainable development sets constraints with which individuals need to comply.

-Thus, rather than having dimensions that should be balanced (as suggested by the popular three-pillar model), sustainable development can be defined, we argue, as three key constraints on human behaviour: satisfying basic human needs, ensuring social equity and respecting environmental limits.
-The constraints define 'the sustainable development space' (Figure 1).
+Thus, rather than having dimensions that should be balanced (as suggested by the popular threepillar model), sustainable development can be defined, we argue, as three key constraints on human behaviour: satisfying basic human needs, ensuring social equity, and respecting environmental limits.
+The constraints define 'the sustainable development space' (figure 1).